Polypropylene: Applications

 A common application for polypropylene is as biaxially oriented polypropylene (BOPP).
 These BOPP sheets are used to make a wide variety of materials including clear bags.
 When polypropylene is biaxially oriented, it becomes crystal clear and serves as an excellent packaging material for artistic and retail products.
 Polypropylene, highly colorfast, is widely used in manufacturing carpets, rugs and mats to be used at home.
 Polypropylene is widely used in ropes, distinctive because they are light enough to float in water.
 For equal mass and construction, polypropylene rope is similar in strength to polyester rope.
 Polypropylene costs less than most other synthetic fibers.
 Polypropylene is also used as an alternative to polyvinyl chloride (PVC) as insulation for electrical cables for LSZH cable in low-ventilation environments, primarily tunnels.
 This is because it emits less smoke and no toxic halogens, which may lead to production of acid in high-temperature conditions.
 Polypropylene is also used in particular roofing membranes as the waterproofing top layer of single-ply systems as opposed to modified-bit systems.
 Polypropylene is most commonly used for plastic moldings, wherein it is injected into a mold while molten, forming complex shapes at relatively low cost and high volume; examples include bottle tops, bottles, and fittings.

-It can also be produced in sheet form, widely used for the production of stationery folders, packaging, and storage boxes.
+It can also be produced in sheet form, widely used for the production of stationery folders, ring binder covers, packaging, and storage boxes.
 The wide color range, durability, low cost, and resistance to dirt make it ideal as a protective cover for papers and other materials.
 It is used in Rubik's Cube stickers because of these characteristics.

 The availability of sheet polypropylene has provided an opportunity for the use of the material by designers.
-The light-weight, durable, and colorful plastic makes an ideal medium for the creation of light shades, and a number of designs have been developed using interlocking sections to create elaborate designs.
+The light-weight, durable, and colorful plastic makes an ideal medium for the creation of lampshades, and a number of designs have been developed using interlocking sections to create elaborate designs.